Do you read a customer review and go, ‘meh, nice compliment’? Or do you get on the edge of your seat to exploit every ounce of it?

 There’s a proverb that says that a bunch of sticks is not easily broken.
 This is true for customer reviews.
 One customer review can be dismissed.
 But 50?
 Not so easily, if at all.

-Getting one more reviews is great because a whole is the sum of individual units.
+Getting one more review is great because a whole is the sum of individual units.
 By that, I mean you can’t get 50 reviews if you never had one.
-But the value of customer reviews begins to compound as the reviews pile up.
+But the true value of customer reviews begins to compound as the reviews pile up.

 Before you protest, here’s how Google shows the value of reviews in the collective sense.
 They have found the value of the whole and are putting it into the following use: